puppetlabs/puppet-docs/source/pe/3.3/quick_start_ssh.markdown

 [add_ssh]: ./images/quick/add_ssh.png
 [assign_ssh_group]: ./images/quick/assign_ssh_group.png

-The Saz-SSH module contains several **classes**.
+The saz-ssh module contains several **classes**.
 [Classes](../puppet/3/reference/lang_classes.html) are named chunks of Puppet code and are the primary means by which Puppet Enterprise configures nodes.
-Some useful classes in the Saz-SSH module include:
+Some useful classes in the saz-ssh module include:

 * `ssh`: the main class; this class handles all the other classes (including the classes in this list).
 * `ssh::hostkeys`: creates host keys on your servers, if needed.